 Jeanne Newby of the Webb City Sentinel wrote an article in 2004 called “Whatever Happened to the Joplin Jalopy?” and had a few replies as to the salvage yard (Swappers Salvage Yard) in Webb City to which the hulk of the Jalopy was taken.
 I would love to know if there are any pictures of the aircraft there, and also any information about the smelter in Kansas City, MO to which it was eventually consigned in (I think) 1950.
 Confirmation of these dates would be helpful.

-Finally as Ray Foreman said to me recently, “I wonder if there are any pieces of it left anywhere?”
+Finally as Ray Foreman from KODE News Channel 12 (and a member of the present Joplin Civil Air Patrol) said to me in Summer 2017, “I wonder if there are any pieces of it left anywhere?”
 This is a little unlikely, but there may be a piece of metal, an electric motor or some other item that was removed from the Jalopy between 1946 and 1950.
 I read somewhere (and I can’t find the reference, right now) that the Joplin Civil Air Patrol were given permission to remove one of the Jalopy’s engines as an engineering exercise.
 To suggest that someone may have an entire Twin Wasp in storage that they have forgotten about may be a little much, but as Ray said, it would be fantastic.
 I remember seeing a Wright Cyclone owned by a Wing of the Commemorative Air Force up in Iowa and thinking that it wasn’t quite as big as I was expecting.
 Ray says one of his colleagues in the CAP remembers a radial engine in a storage shed.
 But that may be a little too much to hope.